bseverns/dust-press/tools/README.md

 ## Limiter probe regression (aka "catch the gremlins before the DAW does")

 There's now a headless regression sniff test for the native limiter + envelope path.
 It drives the baked-in `dustpress_probe` harness with fixed seeds, chews on the CSV telemetry, and compares a few fingerprints against a checked-in baseline (RMS/peaks for the envelopes, limiter gain excursions, output peak).
+The goal: make DSP experiments fearless *and* catch drift before it sneaks into a DAW bounce.

 ### Run it locally